BlockchainCommons/bc-envelope-cli-rust/docs/README.md

 # `nvelope` Docs

 **NOTE:** Most of these docs have *not* been updated to reflect the new command line syntax, and some of them describe functionality that is not yet supported.
 Right now the built-in `--help` is the best source of information.
+You may also find the unit tests in the [tests](../tests/) directory useful.

 The following docs exemplify the basic functionality of the `nvelope` tool.